From the Commissioner of the World Axe Throwing League, Evan Walters:

 Our position at the World Axe Throwing League is to stick to the promises we make.
 You wanted an axe throwing festival in Colorado and we intend to see it through!

 To continue in the spirit of what was promised to you, WATL is happy to announce the Throwdown Axe Festival in Colorado Springs.

-Going off the amazing feedback we got from the Arnold and the Canadian Open, we’ll be putting on yet another amazing tournament with eligibility for the World Championship, while also bringing you the music and craft beer promised.
+Going off the amazing feedback we got from the Arnold and the Canadian Open, we’ll be putting on yet another amazing tournament with eligibility for the World Championship, while also bringing you what was promised.
 In order to keep the spirit of Colorado alive, where Axe Fest was going to be held, Bad Axe Colorado Springs has graciously stepped up to be the host of the Throwdown Axe Festival.
-We’re keeping the beer, we’re keeping the axes, we’re even keeping the same date!
+We’re even keeping the same date!
 The only difference is we’re going to host it in Colorado Springs.

 We’re also going to be doing some brand new competition styles of axe throwing, including a doubles tournament (we’ll be announcing more competitions soon).
 So while Axe Fest is dead and gone, we’ll be delivering the ultimate axe Throwdown!